Research in HSLS

 - Kenneth G. Henry

-- Sanyukta Jaiswal -- Voice Mechanics and Disorders Lab
+- Sanyukta Jaiswal -- Voice and Speech Physiology Lab

 - Bomjun Kwon -- Auditory Perception and Cochlear Implants